Style Guides for Good Grammar and Consistency

 How Do I Choose?

-In many cases, the matter of which style guide to use is not left up to the writer.
+In many cases, the matter of which style guide to use is not up to the writer.
 As mentioned, publishers will provide guidelines explaining which style guide is required.

 Most newspapers adhere to The Associated Press Stylebook on Briefing on Media Law (often called The AP Stylebook), whereas a small press publisher might ask you to use The Elements of Style (often referred to as Strunk and White).
 Professors and teachers generally require students to use the MLA Handbook for Writers of Research Papers, Sixth Edition.